 -

 This post is also available in: Deutsch

-Parent and child card relations can be very complex.
-When the card has more than one parent, one of them is marked as the default parent.
+Parent-child card relations can be very complex.
+When the card has more than one parent, one of them is set as the default parent.
 In other words, the default parent is the main parent of the card.
 The other parents will be used for progress aggregation purposes only.

 Theoretical example

-There are three child cards (subcards) and two parent cards.
+There are three subcards and two parent cards.
 Each parent card is related to all three child cards but each child card can have only one default parent.

+-